Edmonton’s Leading Disability Service Organization

 Persons with Developmental Disabilities Program (PDD) Alberta

-Learn more about the qualifications of the PDD application process and our corresponding group home care programs, and how we design a safe environment for your adult family member.
+Learn more about the qualifications of the persons with developmental disabilities (PDD) application process and our corresponding group home care programs, and how we design a safe environment for your adult family member.

 Accredited by Alberta Council of Disability Services for providing supportive, personalized care to children on the spectrum.